futurewebprogramming/Full-Stack-Web-Development/CSS -Complete-Course/Lecture-09-CSS-Text&Font/README.md

 ```

 ### Responsive Font Size
-The text size can be set with a vw unit, which means the "viewport width".
+text size can be set with a vw unit, which means the "viewport width".

 That way the text size will follow the size of the browser window: